 Aren't we writers spectacular?
 Even in our misspent youths, we're such nerds!
-While the whole damned high school world is getting into arguments over who "dissed" whom, long standing feuds about what went down in Mrs. Krazenski's fourth period social science class, getting bumped in the halls between classes, or wayward affections of Cynthia Masterson, we're off ending friendships over the limits of third person narratives. ("That would compromise the integrity of the focalizers filter....CHAZ!")
+While the whole damned high school world is getting into arguments over who "dissed" whom, long standing feuds about what went down in Mrs. Krazenski's fourth period social science class, getting bumped in the halls between classes, or the wayward affections of Cynthia Masterson, we're off ending friendships over the limits of third-person narratives. ("That would compromise the integrity of the focalizers filter....CHAZ!")

 It does my heart proud.
 Let me wipe away this single tear and get back to your answer.

 I hope the two of you are ready for a complicated answer (and hopefully some make up fist bumps or smooches or whatever you do) because you're both right and both wrong.
 There is an unspoken rule, and I'll get into why it's so ubiquitous.
 But like most of those "unspoken rules," once you start speaking about it, you find there are reasons for it and exceptions to it.

 The answer to this is actually complicated enough that I had to write a primer on point of view in preparation.
 (It's okay.
 I really needed the kick in the ass to get started on the Very Basics menu.)
 I'm going to assume I'm not using any terms that you don't know in this reply, so pop back there for a refresher course if something is unfamiliar.

 First of all, I'm assuming you mean third person because any other point of view is the actual words of the point of view narration and can include as much swearing as the writer wants the character to use.
 If your first person narration is from a sailor, they are not going to describe someone they don't like using polite euphemisms like, "He smelled like fecal matter."

 So let's talk about third person and swearing.